cascadet/PopGridCompare-ms/README.md

 # PopGridCompare

-**Note:** This code will be updated and cleaned through the middle of July 2021 - CPT.
+**Note:** This code needs to be updated and cleaned.
+July 2021 - CPT.

 Goal of this project is to compare popgrid date products with the same spatial resolution, projections, and CRS, stack them, and identify areas of geographic variance.